shreyamahajan7744/CylindoCropper/CylindoCropper/README.md

 ## Cylindo Image Cropper React

-This is the Cylindo Image Cropper for InRiver.
+This is the Cylindo Image Cropper.

 The project is using npm, so to get started you need to run npm install.
 Node Version 12.18.3